 While prohibiting alcohol outright may be the easier and more cost-effective route, you’ll need to consider your company’s culture and values, as it can be seen as inflexible and somewhat draconian.

+Find out how to create an expenses policy with our free template and guidance.
 If you’d like to speak to a member of our team about how you can more effectively handle expense claims that contain alcohol and what many businesses like yours are doing, contact us.